“I’m Not Attracted To My Husband”: How To Foster Intimacy In Your Marriage

 Having children

 After you have children, life is different.
 Many married couples find that you focus on your kids more than each other as a married couple.
 Something important to keep in mind is that having regular date nights and particular quality time is crucial for being married.
 Your kids are undoubtedly important, but so is your intimate partnership.
 Scheduling a date night is something that is well-deserved and needs to happen.
 Being a parent is demanding, in fact, it can be brutal.
-You are exhausted, and if you have an infant or young child, their sleep schedule is irregular, even more exhaustion follows.
+You are exhausted, and if you have an infant or young child, whose sleep schedule is irregular, even more exhaustion follows.
 You both might be waking up in the middle of the night and getting little sleep due to tending to your child.
-Understandably so, you or neither of you may in the mood for intimacy.
+Understandably so, you or neither of you may be in the mood for intimacy.
 If you have recently given birth, you may feel like you've changed, or your body is different after having children, and perhaps, you're just not feeling up to being physically intimate.

 All of that is okay, but you must communicate with your partner.
 If you're feeling overwhelmed or have no interest in sex, that could contribute to why you think that you're not attracted to your husband.
 Stress makes it difficult to focus on your sex drive.
 After having children, both stress and exhaustion can affect your intimate life.
 Both parents feel exhausted after childbirth and may not necessarily want to be in the bedroom as much.
 Their sex drive might be the same, but other factors get in the way.
 Maybe your husband is busy providing for the family, and you don't have much time together.
 Perhaps the tables are turned, and he's home with the kids.
 You are the one working, and you start seeing him as a caretaker rather than a lover.